Machine Learning Assessment: implications to cybersecurity: Introduction

-The indicator function $I_{cond}$ equals 1 or 0 when the Boolean expression $cond$ is true or false respectively.
+The indicator function $I_{cond}$ equals 1 or 0 when the Boolean expression $cond$ is true or false, respectively.
 The values $n_{1}$ and $n_{2}$ are the number of observations in the two classes respectively, and $\widehat{P_{1}}$ and $\widehat{P_{2}}$ are the estimated a priori probabilities for each class.

-The two components, $1-\widehat{FNF\,}$and $\widehat{FPF\,}$ give one point on the empirical (estimated) ROC curve for a particular threshold value.
-Then all possible thresholds, between successive scores, are considered in turn.
+As the the two components $\TPF$ and $\FPF$ defined a single operating point on the ROC, the two components $\widehat{\TPF} (=1-\widehat{\FNF})$ and $\widehat{\FPF}$ give one point on the empirical (estimated) ROC curve.
+To draw the complete curve in the nonparametric situation, the classifier's sore is calculated for each point of the available dataset.
+Then all possible thresholds are considered in turn, i.e., the threshold values between every two successive scores.
 At each threshold value a point on the ROC curve is calculated.
-Then the population AUC \eqref{eq47} can be estimated from the empirical ROC curve using the trapezoidal rule:
+Then the AUC~\eqref{eq47} can be estimated from the empirical ROC curve using the trapezoidal rule:

 where $n_{th}$ is the number of threshold values taken over the dataset.
-On the other hand, Mann-Whitney statistic---which is another form of the Wilcoxon rank-sum test \citep[Ch.4]{Hajek1999TheoryOfRank}---defined by:
+By plotting the empirical ROC curve, it is easy to see that~\eqref{eq57-01} is the same as the Mann-Whitney statistic---which is another form of the Wilcoxon rank-sum test \citep[Ch.4]{Hajek1999TheoryOfRank}---defined by: